benfrick/docs-portfolio/src/doc/commerce/customization/builder-reference.md

 ### 4. Navigate to the URI to Launch the Experience

+- Serve your app/page locally by running `npm start` or `yarn start`.

-Launch the Customization experience locally by navigating to the URI with at least the `?pathName` query parameter.
+- Launch the Customization experience by navigating to the URI with at least the `?pathName` query parameter.
 The value in `?pathName` must match what you set in the `pathName` property when the Builder was initialized, like:

 ```
 http://localhost:3000/?pathName=KobeAD2exoFA18
 ```

 #### Additional Query Params

+The following optional query parameters can be used in the URI to affect how the Customization experience is rendered.

 - `imageSize`: sets the size of images returned by the Builder in pixels (max 666)
 - `imageQuality`: sets the quality (as bit-depth) of the PNG images returned by the Builder (8/24)